Products from Oil

 2. Hydrogen is explosive and difficult to store.

-then the hydrogen fuel produced is also not renewable.
+produced from the fuel cell is also not renewable.